MorganDawe/islandora_critical_edition/README.md

 new CWRC-Writer API.
 Most top level Islandora functionality is wrapped up in the 'writer_wrapper.js' file.
-That said, there is a file called 'delegator.js' located in 'CWRC-Writer/src/js/delegator.js' that has been overridden and placed in this '/js' directory.
+That said, there is a file called 'delegator.js' located in 'CWRC-Writer/src/js/delegator.js' that has been overridden and placed in this '/js' directory called 'writer_backend_delegate.js'.

 CWRC-Writer API
 ----------------